argoproj/argoproj-deployments/infrastructure/terraform/gcp/README.md

 ## Argo CD deployment

-After the GKE cluster is deployed, you can deploy ArgoCD on it and use Applications resources to provision other components.
-Some componenets that are dependencies for ArgoCD to work properly, such as Certificate Manager, will need to be deployed manually first.
+After the GKE cluster is deployed, you can deploy Argo CD on it and use Applications resources to provision other components.
+Some componenets that are dependencies for Argo CD to work properly, such as Certificate Manager, will need to be deployed manually first.

 ```